 Lush emerald greens contrasted with bright blue skies, and yellow, pinks, and purples from the beautiful birds floating in between.
 The bush is alive and vibrant, the rain composes abundant beauty, and, if you are a passionate photographer, you can frame this beauty in the way only you can, through your rose-tinted glasses.
 From the big to the small, baby animals, exotic birds, predators, dramatic cloud formations and sunsets, opportunity is what photography is about, and during this season, you will have a kaleidoscope of opportunities.

 6. Fewer tourists and vehicles

 Being our best-kept secret season, you won’t get bush traffic and will have almost every sighting to yourself.
-Everyone loves their privacy and exclusivity when on holiday and the further you go out into the wild, the more you want to have your own space.
-If you are visiting for the birds or photography, this means you will have more freedom to take your time and revel in what you love and enjoy.
+Everyone loves their privacy and exclusivity when on holiday, and the further you go out into the wild, the more you want to have your own space.
+If you are visiting for the birds or photography, you will have more freedom to take your time and revel in what you love and enjoy.
 The Essence of Botswana & Zambia is the perfect way to experience all the wonder exclusively to yourself.

 7. Better prices and more specials